nayefahmad/log/README.md

 ## Courses
 - **Coursera/deeplearning.ai - Data engineering**
-   - Week 2: up to "DataOps"
+   - Week 2: up to "The undercurrents on AWS"

 ## Books
 - **The practitioner's guide to graph data**